revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-117.Joe was asking What is the difference between the assertTrue() and assertFalse() methods in python how will you explain this to her?
+117. Joe was asking about the difference between the assertTrue() and assertFalse() methods in python.
+How will you explain this to her?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python the `assertTrue()` method checks the given condition is True.While the `assertFalse()` method checks the given condition is False.These methods are used to check the return value of a given function.
+- In python, the `assertTrue()` method checks whether the given condition is True.
+While the `assertFalse()` method checks the given condition is False, these methods are used to check the return value of a given function.

 </details>

 ---

-118.If you're ever stuck in an infinite loop, however can you break out of it?
+118. If you're ever stuck in an infinite loop, how could you break out of it?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python for this, we can press Ctrl+C. This interrupts the execution.
+- In python, we can press Ctrl+C to interrupt the execution.
 Let's create an infinite loop for an example.

 ```python
 def c_func(n):